Frequently asked questions

 Do I have to be an Australian citizen?

-Yes, you must be an Australian citizen or permanent resident at date of admission.
+Yes, you must be an Australian citizen or permanent resident on the date of admission.

 Do I have to be from Geelong or the Surf Coast?

-No, you do not have to be from Geelong or the Surf Coast to apply, however you must either have connections to the area such as you immediate family living near by if applying for our Anglesea, Lorne or Point Lonsdale Villages.
+No, you do not have to be from Geelong or the Surf Coast to apply; however, for the Anglesea, Lorne and Point Lonsdale villages, you must have connections to the area, such as your immediate family living nearby.

-Can I live at Sirovilla if I have a My Aged Care package?
+Can I live at Sirovilla if I have an in-home support package?

-Yes, most of our residents have been assessed by My Aged Care and receive different levels of support to help them to continue to live independently.
+Yes, most of our residents have been assessed for in-home support, and many receive different levels of support to help them continue to live independently.

 Do I need to be able to live independently?